-\item \textbf{Generalization Bound from Covering Numbers:} This polynomial bound on the covering number is then leveraged within standard machine learning theory frameworks that relate covering numbers to generalization error (e.g., based on Rademacher complexity or VC dimension, though directly applied via a result from their reference which uses covering numbers).
-Smaller covering numbers imply that the function class is less complex, and thus fewer samples are needed to achieve good generalization. \end{enumerate}
+\paragraph{Generalization bound from covering numbers.} This polynomial bound on the covering number, leveraged within standard ML theory frameworks (Rademacher complexity, VC dimension, or direct covering-number-based arguments), yields the generalization bound stated above.
+Smaller covering numbers imply that the function class is less complex, and thus fewer samples are needed.

-The overall trainability and expressibility context of $S_n$-equivariant QNNs also relies on the assumption that the QNN ansatz can form approximate 2-designs on each isotypic block (i.e., for each $U_\lambda(\theta)$).
-This implies that the QNN is sufficiently expressive within the symmetry-constrained subspaces.
-While the proof of Theorem 4 itself focuses on the covering number of the unitary manifold, this underlying expressivity ensures that the QNN can effectively explore this manifold.
+The overall trainability and expressibility context of $S_n$-equivariant QNNs also relies on the assumption that the QNN ansatz forms approximate 2-designs on each isotypic block, ensuring the QNN can effectively explore the symmetry-constrained subspaces.
+While the proof of Theorem 4 itself focuses on the covering number of the unitary manifold, this underlying expressivity ensures effective exploration.